-- They have completed the course requirements for graduation from KISD and have passed the Texas state assessments. - Participation in graduation activities is governed under Board policies FMH Legal/Local, EIF Legal/Local, and the Student Code of Conduct. - Military students eligible to graduate under a reciprocal graduation can participate in the KISD commencement ceremony.
+- They have completed the course requirements for graduation from KISD, passed the Texas state assessments, and completed the FAFSA, TASFA, or Opt-out Form.
+Students are also expected to complete CPR and Peace Officer requirements. - Participation in graduation activities is governed under Board policies FMH Legal/Local, EIF Legal/Local, and the Student Code of Conduct. - Military students eligible to graduate under a reciprocal graduation can participate in the KISD commencement ceremony.
 See the campus registrar for more details. - They are not enrolled in Gateway High School. - Special education students with disabilities can participate in a graduation ceremony after four (4) years of high school or when graduation requirements are met.
-Special education students may participate in only one graduation ceremony.
+Special education students may participate in one graduation ceremony.